oslabs-beta/Galvr/README.md

 Galvr is a communication metric visualization dashboard for Kubernetes clusters.
 It is built on the [OpenTelemetry](https://opentelemetry.io/docs/what-is-opentelemetry/) observability framework and takes advantage of the metric aggregation processing done by OpenTelemtry instrumentation.
 It can work with any cluster using instrumentation that exports metrics with the [OTLP specification](https://opentelemetry.io/docs/specs/otlp/).
 Galvr is intended to be used alongside the [Jaeger](https://www.jaegertracing.io/) distributed tracing platform; in fact, it was created to be a sibling product meant for metrics instead of traces.
 Galvr consists of two services: a metric collector backend, and a metric visualization frontend.
 Currently, the two services must be used together, but future development may allow a la carte use.

-Galvr is meant to be an unopinionated tool, as such, it can handle clusters of any configuration.
+Galvr is an unopinionated tool; as such, it works with Kubernetes clusters of any microservice configuration.
 It simply provides the user with a list of instrumented services and allows them to view whatever metrics they wish.
 <img src="./public/Searching-and-Filtering.gif" alt="Choosing a Service"/>

-Due to its unopinionated nature, Galvr can also handle any metric it receives as long as it follows OTLP specifications.
+Galvr can also handle any metric it receives as long as the metric object follows OTLP specifications.
 This means it will visualize any histogram, sum, or gauge data type.
 <img src="./public/Different-Metrics.gif" alt="Different Metric Visualizations"/>

 ### Quick Start